To use some features, and depending on what is already installed on your system, you may have to add some additional packages to your system.

 setup.bashand initialise the MDK whenever you start a new bash terminal (you will see the output above when you do).

-- The network address is recovered automatically when
+- The network address of the local machine is recovered automatically when

-setup.bashis run, and is indicated as "Network address" in the output above.
+setup.bashis run, and is indicated as "Local network address" in the output above.

 - Create configuration directory